manychat/dynamic_block_docs/instagram/README.md

       }
     }

-`target` key should be linked to a node existing within executed flow.
-Node name can be found in its header, you need to use unique name for node connected with link.
-If there are multiple nodes with similar names inside of the same flow, transition behaviour would not meet expectations.
-Go to node quick replies are not supported in Public API.
+*`target` key should be linked to a node existing within the executed Flow.
+The node name can be found in its header, you need to use a unique name for the node connected with the link.
+If there are multiple nodes with similar names inside of the same Flow, transition behavior would not meet expectations.
+Go-to-node Quick Replies are not supported in Public API.

-## Go to flow quick reply
+## Go to Flow Quick Reply

     {
       "version": "v2",